 The editor of The Cathedral Times did mention that these election campaigns do tend to be rather expensive affairs.
 And the recent placement of that poster above [for example] was eventually going to cost The Committee for the Re-election of Big Mac XXVII as much as £25,000.

 THE DITCHLING ROAD TRAM SHELTER

-Tsam Cамиздат - a street homeless man with some fascinating mental health problems – has been telling our community support worker that he’s decided to adopt this ancient & frequently vandalised tram shelter as his Chapel for Our God of the Insane.
-And he’s currently in the process of applying to the city council for permission to improve its appearance with some illuminated windows and a suitably Sistine-Chapel-like ceiling.
+Tsam Cамиздат (a street homeless man with some fascinating mental health problems) is telling one of our community support workers that he's adopted this ancient & frequently vandalised tram shelter as his Chapel for Our God of the Insane.
+He seems to be saying that he's currently in the process of applying to the city council for permission to improve its appearance with some illuminated windows and a suitably Sistine-Chapel-like ceiling.

-brightonCathedral.com is a website.
-It imagines this cathedral in virtual space superimposed upon the landscape of Brighton.
-And although it's just a story: in effect, a fantastic story is what every great cathedral has always been.
+brightonCathedral.com is a website for the documentation of this cathedral in virtual space, superimposed upon the landscape of Brighton.
+It's just a story, although (in effect) a fantastic story is what every great cathedral has always been.

-And this cathedral's logo - @ - is symbolic of a gateway between two building blocks: with the world’s most commonly recognised key [@] at its centre.
-It is a logo that can be replicated easily and in plain text on almost any device.
+And this cathedral's logo - @ - is symbolic of a gateway between two building blocks with the world’s most commonly recognised key [@] at its centre.
+It's a logo that can be replicated easily and in plain text on almost any device.

 Its foundations are of an inter-faith initiative.

 And its name is not important; it's what it does that matters.